yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 ---
 **To Do (dev):**
-- create route to show what is already in DB
+- document API with swagger / others
-- update root definitions in README.md
+- update routes definitions in README.md
 - perform large batch from local to AWS DB endpoint
-- document API with swagger
+- create route to show what is already in DB -- Nice To Have
 - onto url with arxiv id instead of title --> Done
 - clean code --> Done
 - delete downloaded files --> Done